Timdavidcole/village-green-backend-api/README.md

 URL Root: `https://village-green-backend-api.herokuapp.com`

-Many thanks to this [Thinkster walkthrough](https://thinkster.io/tutorials/node-json-api), which I used significantly in the creation of this API.

 ## Usage

 Well if you fancy using it to build your own front-end knock yourself out.
 But just playing around with some calls in the excellent [Postman](https://www.getpostman.com/) is good way to have a rummage.